Bathroom Lighting Ideas:

 Most bathrooms have both ceiling and vanity lighting.
 Ceiling lights can include recessed lighting and small chandeliers; both illuminate a large area.
 Vanity lighting is located near a mirror to light your face when applying makeup, brushing your teeth or just checking how you look before leaving home.

 Considering all of the factors that go into a properly lit bath—the size of the fixtures, where they're placed, what bulbs are used—there are quite a few things to tweak and perfect.

-Here are our top 3 tips for getting bathroom vanity lighting juuust right.
+Here are our top 3 tips for getting bathroom vanity lighting just right.

 1. Flank the Bathroom Mirror With Lights

 For vanity lighting on the sides of a mirror, mount the fixtures at least 28 inches apart and around 60 inches off of the floor to ensure the brightest parts of the lights are in line with your face.
-For a light above the mirror, mount it about 78 inches off of the floor.
+Over the mirror, mount the light about 78 inches from the floor.